Glenn Roeder: Norwich City

 In October 2007, Roeder joined Championship side Norwich City, signing a contract until 2010, with Norwich bottom of the division and four points adrift of safety.
 His first game in charge was on 4 November in the East Anglian derby against Ipswich Town, a match that ended 2–2.
 His first win came in the home game against Coventry City (24 November), which he followed up with a first away win of the season for Norwich in the 3–1 defeat of Blackpool (27 November), who previously had not lost at home that season.
 He then guided the team out of the relegation zone with a series of wins.
 Roeder began an overhaul of the squad in the January transfer window, releasing players such as Julien Brellier and David Střihavka.
 He made the loan signing of Matty Pattison permanent and also renewed the loan deals for Ched Evans and Mo Camara.
 Roeder also made four further loan signings including Matthew Bates, Keiran Gibbs, Alex Pearce and James Henry.
 Despite a poor run of form through February and March, Roeder kept Norwich in the Championship for another season, though survival was not confirmed until a 3–0 home win against QPR in the penultimate fixture of the season.

-On 25 July 2008, Roeder was fined £1,000 and given a suspended two-match touchline ban at a FA disciplinary hearing after criticising referee Andy D'Urso following a 2–1 defeat to Bristol City at Ashton Gate Stadium on 29 March.
-Both Roeder and assistant Lee Clark reacted angrily to Bristol City being awarded a 91st minute free kick from which they scored the winner.
+On 25 July 2008, Roeder was fined £1,000 and given a suspended two-match touchline ban at a FA disciplinary hearing after criticising referee Andy D'Urso following a 2–1 defeat to Bristol City at Ashton Gate on 29 March.
+Both Roeder and assistant Lee Clark reacted angrily to Bristol City being awarded a 91st minute free kick, from which they scored the winner.
 Clark was given a one-match touchline ban and fined £500 for his part in the incident.
 They were both warned by The FA about their future conduct.

-In May 2008 a few days after the last game of the season Roeder decided not to renew Darren Huckerby's contract which angered many supporters as they were unable to give him a proper sendoff.
+In May 2008, a few days after the last game of the season, Roeder decided not to renew Darren Huckerby's contract, which angered many supporters as they were unable to give him a proper sendoff.
 Roeder brought in a number of loan players in the summer.
-Norwich made a difficult start to the 2008–09 season although there were some good results including a 5–2 win against top of the table Wolves in October.
+Norwich made a difficult start to the 2008–09 season, although there were some good results, including a 5–2 win against top of the table Wolves in October.
 After that result, however, Norwich entered a poor run of form.
-A 2–0 win against local rivals Ipswich in the East Anglian Derby at the start of December helped to briefly relieve the pressure on Roeder, however after this Norwich won one further league game under his management against bottom of the league Charlton at Carrow Road in December.
+A 2–0 win against local rivals Ipswich in the East Anglian Derby at the start of December helped to briefly relieve the pressure on Roeder; however, after this, Norwich won one further league game under his management against bottom of the league Charlton at Carrow Road in December.
 January began with a draw away at Charlton in the FA cup and a loss to Sheffield United.
 When the team lost the FA Cup third round replay 1–0 at Carrow Road against Charlton, who had not won in 18 games, Roeder was sacked the following day.